matthias314/micro-latex-plugin/README.md

     ```
         bind F1 "command:insert '\\section'"
     ```
-    (At present, the `insert` command is defined in the custom version of micro used by this plugin, see the installation instructions below.)
+    (The `insert` command is defined in the custom version of micro used by this plugin, see the installation instructions below.)
   - `latex_insert_env 'env'`: inserts
     ```